Gopal Singh Khalsa: Life

-He did his schooling from Malwa Khalsa High School (Ludhiana) and B.A from Panjab University.
+He did his schooling from Malwa Khalsa High School in Ludhiana and B.A from Panjab University.
 Khalsa went to the United States in 1923 and spent three years there and did LLB from the San Joaquin Delta College, Stockton (California).

 He also received Order of the British Empire.

 Political career

 Before Independence

 Later, joined the Hindustan National Party and finally returned to India in 1931.
 After his return, he took keen interest in the welfare of the Dalits and joined the All India Scheduled Castes Federation of B. R. Ambedkar.

 He was a member of the S. C. F. Working Committee and a close associate of Dr Ambedkar from 1937 to 1946.
 In 1937, he was elected as an independent candidate for the Punjab Provincial Assembly.
 He was then appointed Parliamentary Secretary to the Punjab Premier, Sikandar Hayat Khan.

 From 1937 to 1946 he was also a nominated member of the District Board of Ludhiana, After the second world war in 1946, he was appointed as an officer in the Labour Department of the Government of India.